 By BULLIT MARQUEZ

-Led by Nur Misuari, the group signed a peace deal in 1996, but the guerrillas did not lay down their arms and later accused the government of reneging on a promise to develop long-neglected Muslim regions.
-The government says the rebels, with several hundred armed fighters, refused to take part in the ongoing talks with their rivals _ the 11,000-strong Moro Islamic Liberation Front _ because they insisted they are the sole representatives of minority Muslims.
+The Moro insurgents, led by rebel leader Nur Misuari, signed a peace deal in 1996, but the guerrillas did not lay down their arms and later accused the government of reneging on a promise to develop long-neglected Muslim regions in the south of the predominantly Roman Catholic nation.

 The rebels have become increasingly restive in recent months as they’ve been overshadowed by a rival rebel group that engaged President Benigno Aquino III’s government in peace talks brokered by Malaysia.
 The talks have steadily progressed toward a new and potentially larger autonomy deal for minority Muslims in the south.

 Misuari, whose group launched a similar attack in Zamboanga city in 2001, has not been seen in public since the standoff began.

 Associated Press writer Jim Gomez contributed to this report from Manila, Philippines.